fengtan/gozerbot-burndown/README.md

 | Remaining Story Points in the iteration        | 60                         | `get_spt_current()`   |
 | Total number of days in the iteration          | 20                         | `get_day_current()`   |
 | Remaining days before the end of the iteration | 10                         | `get_day_maximum()`   |

+By default the chart is displayed on 12 lines but this may be adjusted by updating the `lines` variable.

 ### Debugging